-Policy Target Indicator(s) Monitoring Triggers Outcome in 2021 Rating Commentary Policy MS-1: Sites for the provision of sand and gravel 2.
-Aggregates landbank to remain at or above the level of: a) 10 years (for crushed rock), and b) 7 years (for sand/gravel) All allocated sites to be developed, contributing to maintaining the supply of aggregates Allocated sites to be developed before non-allocated sites, unless clear justification to do otherwise can be demonstrated.
-Aggregate supply is maintained at an appropriate level to meet demand 1.
-If the crushed rock landbank drops below 10 years and/or the sand and gravel landbank drops below 7 years.
-Refusal of permission for development of allocated site, or permission for substantially reduced site size/yield.
-Development of more than two nonallocated sites in preference to allocated sites, without clear justification.
+Policy Target Indicator(s) Monitoring Triggers Outcome in 2021 Rating Commentary Policy MS-1: Sites for the provision of sand and gravel 1.
+2. 3. remain at or above the level of: a) 10 years (for crushed rock), and b) 7 years (for sand/gravel) Aggregate supply is maintained at an appropriate level to meet demand 1.
+2. 3. landbank drops below 10 years and/or the sand and gravel landbank drops below 7 years.
 This Policy has been used twice in 2021.
-The aggregates landbank has remained at or above the level as required under Target 1 17 , indicating that aggregate supply has been maintained at an appropriate level.
+The aggregates landbank has remained at or above the level as required under Target 1 , indicating that aggregate supply has been maintained at an appropriate level.
 None of the three Monitoring Triggers reached or surpassed. + The MPA are satisfied that this policy will be responsive to market forces as may be required.
 Although only one allocated site has been permitted, and the permission has lapsed, the MPA is satisfied that this Policy remains effective and no changes are required.
 Policy MS-2: Sand and Gravel Unallocated Sites 2.
 At least 7 year landbank for sand and gravel is maintained.
 Development of unallocated site(s) do not prejudice the development of allocated sites or cause unacceptable cumulative impacts.
 Potential of permitting unallocated sites provides flexibility in maintaining aggregates supply.
-2. landbank falls below 7 years without triggering any development of unallocated sites.
-The 7 year landbank for sand and gravel, both Poole Formation and River Terrace measured together and separately, has remained above 7 years.
+1. Sand and gravel landbank falls below 7 years without triggering any development of unallocated sites.
+Unallocated sites shown to prejudice the development of allocated sites or The 7 year landbank for sand and gravel, both Poole Formation and River Terrace measured together and separately, has remained above 7 years.
 One unallocated site has been refused. + The MPA are satisfied that this policy will be responsive to market forces when required.
 Although none of the allocated sites have been permitted, or seen applications submitted, the MPA is satisfied that this Policy remains

-17 Local Aggregates Assessment 2021
+Local Aggregates Assessment 2021